English cricket team in India in 2005–06: 1st Test

-England wrapped up India's first innings very early on day 4 for 323, and began their second innings in a positive way.
-Alastair Cook scored a century on debut, and Kevin Pietersen scored an aggressive 87, despite a caught and bowled appeal being turned down by the third umpire early in his innings.
+England wrapped up India's first innings very early on day 4 for 323, and began their second innings positively.
+Alastair Cook scored a century on debut, and Kevin Pietersen scored 87, despite a caught and bowled appeal being turned down by the third umpire early in his innings.
 This incident distracted the Indians who dropped 3 further catches during the day.
 England closed the day with a lead of 367 runs, and Cook was unbeaten on 104.

 Andrew Flintoff declared overnight to set India a target of 368 to win.
 India again lost Sehwag early, but Dravid and Jaffer again formed a solid partnership that England were unable to break for two sessions.
 Scoring was very slow, and it looked like the match was heading for an uneventful draw.

 Jaffer reached 100 shortly after tea but was dismissed soon after making the milestone.
 India then injected some life into the game by making a sudden charge at the target, despite the fact they still needed 170 runs to win.
 Irfan Pathan and Mahendra Singh Dhoni were promoted up the order to accelerate the scoring, and England had to quickly adopt to a one-day scenario to protect boundaries and try and vary the bowling.

 Both these batsmen fell after cameos, and Sachin Tendulkar, who had also played some shots, was then trusted with seeing out the remaining overs.
 Although India scored 129 in 22 overs, they were still 108 runs short of the target, and eventually an offer for bad light was made with the score on 260/6.

 Matthew Hoggard was awarded man of the match for his first innings effort of 6/57.
 England overall were pleased to hold a strong Indian team to a draw despite several of their key players missing, and went into the second test with renewed confidence.